exakat/php-dictionary/dictionary/polling.ini.rst

 Polling is a technique where a script repeatedly checks the status of a resource or condition at regular intervals, until a result is available or a timeout is reached.

-In PHP, polling is common when waiting for asynchronous results: checking a queue, a database row, a file, or a socket.
+Polling is common when waiting for asynchronous results: checking a queue, a database row, a file, or a socket.
 Short polling loops with a ``sleep()`` or ``usleep()`` call between iterations, while long polling holds the HTTP connection open until the server has a response.

 ``stream_select()`` is the native PHP primitive for polling multiple streams simultaneously without busy-waiting.
 For process-level polling, ``pcntl_waitpid()`` with the ``WNOHANG`` flag avoids blocking.